 - the architects’ desire to generate some new content, and

-- our desire to be delighted by such new content.
+- our dubious need to be delighted by such new content.

 It’s only the first condition that interests me because it’s never acknowledged, even though it’s nothing to be ashamed of – unless, of course, one is presenting themselves as either an intellectual or an artist.
 If one wants to present oneself as an intellectual or an artist, then being seen to produce buildings that actually give value for money is a definite no-no. This will be my conclusion.